News and Updates

 Allison Dai and Brinley Montour, undergraduate researchers, presented posters from their UROPs, titled (Allison) “Maladaptive Personality Traits and Interpersonal Dysfunction Within Romantic and Family Relationships: A Monozygotic Co-Twin Control Analysis” and (Brinley) “The Effects of Substance Abuse in a Parent on Environment of Child,” at the University of Minnesota’s Undergraduate Research Symposium.
 Congratulations, Allison and Brinley!

-Kayla Nelson and Emily Padrutt join the Fam CAN lab as Developmental Psychopathology and Clinical Science graduate students!
+Kayla Nelson and Emily Padrutt will be joining the Fam CAN lab in Fall 2020 as Developmental Psychopathology and Clinical Science graduate students!
 We are so excited to have them!

 Dr. Sylia Wilson received the Society for a Science of Clinical Psychology (SSCP)’s Susan Nolen-Hoeksema Early Career Research award!
 This award is given to outstanding early career research scientists who have provided exceptional contributions to the science of clinical psychology in one or more content areas, including groundbreaking conceptual or theoretical approaches to a problem, innovative methodological contributions, or highly significant and impactful empirical findings.